anzbert/beat_pads/README.md

 AUv3 is unfortunately not supported at this time, as it is [currently impossible with Flutter](https://github.com/flutter/flutter/issues/16092).

-Wifi and Bluetooth support is limited at this stage.
+Wifi works on iOS, but Wifi and Bluetooth support is otherwise limited due to platform restrictions.

 ## Feature Bullet Points